 - The Butler University Sexual Misconduct Policy outlines how the University responds to reports of sexual misconduct.
 Sexual misconduct includes sex- and gender-based discrimination, sexual harassment, sexual assault, sexual exploitation, dating violence, domestic violence, and stalking.
 We encourage you to explore the Sexual Misconduct site for more information, or download our guide.

 Butler University is committed to maintaining a respectful educational environment, free from harassment.
 Harassment of any kind is not acceptable behavior at Butler; it is inconsistent with the commitment to excellence that characterizes Butler University’s activities.
 Several policies available online address civil rights matters involving students, faculty and staff when a complaint is brought to the attention of the University.
-Any student of the University who believes that he/she has been a victim of some form of discrimination should report the incident immediately to the Title IX Coordinator.

 - "Ghosting" is the professional equivalent of standing up someone.